Rangi42/polishedcrystal/FAQ.md

 * Helix Fossil and Dome Fossil are in Mt.
 Moon, or may appear from breakable rocks.
 * Old Amber is in Pewter City, or may appear from breakable rocks.
-* Razor Claw is in Quiet Cave, or held by some wild Sneasel.
+* Razor Claw is in Quiet Cave, or held by some wild Johto form Sneasel.
 * Razor Fang is in Victory Road, or held by some wild Gligar.
 * Electirizer is in Rock Tunnel, or held by some wild Electabuzz family.
 * Magmarizer is on Cinnabar Island, or held by some wild Magmar family.